 In order to reduce the computational cost of the alignment step, the projecting/smoothing process is carried out on the surface patches associated to the mask and to the star.
-For this purpose, we select the set of triangles whose centroids are included in the reference windows of the mask and of the star.
+For this purpose we select the set of triangles whose centroids are included in the reference windows of the mask and of the star.
+Both windows are marked with dashing lines in Figure 8.
 Then, we apply the projecting/smoothing procedure to these two sets separately.
-We note that, in the former process, the boundary of each patch triangulation is fixed.
-So, we obtain an appropriate connection of the modified local meshes with the rest of the surface triangulation.
+Note that, in the last process, the boundary of each patch triangulation is fixed, so we obtain an appropriate connection between the modified local meshes and the rest of the surface triangulation.
 These ideas could be used for a parallel implementation of the simultaneous aligning and smoothing local technique.

-In Figure 9 it is presented a general view of the surface triangulation of Igea after applying 12 iterations of the aligning and smoothing procedure.
+In Figure 10 it is presented a general view of the surface triangulation of Igea after applying 12 iterations of the aligning and smoothing procedure.
 The approximation of the contours by edges of the resulting triangulation is marked.
 After the application of our algorithm the values of minimum and average qualities become 0.100 (same value than in previous meshes) and 0.911, respectively.
+The average

-The average quality of the worst 100 triangles is 0.519.
+Fig. 8 Point input data for the definition of the curves, approximation of the splines as polylines and reference windows quality of the worst 100 triangles is 0.519.
 Therefore, the mesh qualities are similar before and after the application of the projecting/smoothing technique.

-${\bf Fig.~8.}$ Optimized mesh of Igea after 4 iterations of our smoothing procedure
+Fig. 9 Optimized mesh of Igea after 4 iterations of our smoothing procedure

-$\bf Fig.~9.$ Aligned and optimized mesh of Igea after 12 iterations of the local projecting/smoothing procedure
+Fig. 10 Aligned and optimized mesh of Igea after 12 iterations of the local projecting/smoothing procedure

-Two details of the initial and final meshes (Figures 8 and 9) are shown in Figures 10(a) and (b), respectively.
+Two details of the initial and final meshes (Figures 9 and 10) are shown in Figures 11(a) and (b), respectively.
 We represent the same marked edges before and after the local projecting/smoothing process.
 We note that it is very difficult to determine a priori which are the best edges for a suitable approximation of the contours of the mask and the star.
 However, the algorithm finds appropriate nodes (and consequently edges) automatically.

-Fig. 10.
-Detail of the initial mesh of Igea with marked edges before projection (a).
+Fig. 11 Detail of the initial mesh of Igea with marked edges before projection (a).
 The same edges are remarked after the algorithm has projected them onto the contours of the mask and the star (b)